inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 Hence if you have a file that contains school polygons and another file that contains school points, you would add them as two separate layers.

-Almost always, polygon layers will be at the bottom of your layer list, line layers in the middle, and point layers at the top.
+Almost always, polygon layers will be at the bottom of your layers list, line layers in the middle and point layers at the top.
 You don’t generally want your polygons overlapping your lines and points.

 2. Attribute data